Home Iceland Regions Reykjanes Thrihnukagigur – The Only Volcano in the World You Can Descend into by Elevator! – Iceland

 • Location: Reykjanes Peninsula (63.89°N, 22.27°W).

-• Last Activity: 2021 (6-month eruption), 2022 (3-week eruption), 2023 (short eruption in July).
+• Last Activity: 2021 (a six-month eruption), 2022 (a three-week eruption), 2023 (a short eruption in July).

 • Askja